 As the sensors connect to any cycling apps (like Sufferfest, RGT, Strava etc), it becomes easy to monitor your cycling progress whatever training program you choose.

 The Wahoo sensors have both Bluetooth and ANT+ connectivity.
-While Bluetooth allows you to connect to one device at a time, the ANT+ will allow you to connect multiple devices.
+While Bluetooth technology allows you to connect to one device at a time, the ANT+ will allow you to connect multiple compatible devices.
 However, Bluetooth is preferred as it’s more stable.

 If you also have an outdoor bike, the sensors are waterproof and portable meaning you can easily switch between the indoor and outdoor bikes.
+They typically connect to your bike using rubber bands.
+If you use the same bike indoors and outdoors – even better.

 More Recommendations